Initao

-Initao, officially the Municipality of Initao (Lungsod sa Initao; Bayan ng Initao), is a 3rd class municipality in the province of Misamis Oriental, Philippines.
+Initao, officially the Municipality of Initao (Lungsod sa Initao; Bayan ng Initao), is a 1st class municipality in the province of Misamis Oriental, Philippines based on the new reclassification of Department of Finance DOF-DO-074.2024 (Annex A Page 27).
 According to the 2020 census, it has a population of 33,902 people.

 It is seated about 39 km west of the provincial capital of Cagayan de Oro, 29 km east of Iligan City, and about 767 km south-south-east of Philippine capital, Manila.
 The nearest primary road network is the Butuan–Cagayan de Oro–Iligan Road.
 The nearest airport is Laguindingan International Airport located 39 minutes away towards Cagayan de Oro.

 HazardHunterPh app assessment on seismic hazard marks the town safe from ground rupture, prone to ground shaking and generally susceptible to liquefaction.
 Volcanic Hazard assessment mainly identifies it as having no immediate volcanic hazard threat base on its location to the nearest active volcano.
 However, it has high susceptibility to flooding at 1 to 2 meters flood height and lasting for more than 3 days.

-Economic activity in the area is mainly dependent on fishing, agriculture, retail, tourism and government services such as The Misamis Oriental Provincial Hospital-Initao, Regional Trial Court Branch 44, Initao-Libertad 8th Municipal Circuit Trial Court, Initao College, the BJMP, DENR, DepEd etc. According to the Bureau of Local Government Finance, the annual regular revenue of Initao for the fiscal year of 2016 was ₱98,017,030.37.
+Economic activity in the area is mainly dependent on fishing, agriculture, retail, tourism and government services such as The Misamis Oriental Provincial Hospital-Initao, Regional Trial Court Branch 44, Initao-Libertad 8th Municipal Circuit Trial Court, Initao College, the BJMP, DENR, DepEd etc. According to the Bureau of Local Government Finance, the annual regular revenue of Initao for the fiscal year of 2022 was ₱225,963,427.43 and for the first quarter of the fiscal year 2024, Initao has total fund/cash available amounting to ₱200,255,983.98 with ₱11,494,867.01 total payments of prior year/s accounts payable and ₱5,823,799.61 total continuing appropriation which results to ₱182,937,317.36 total fund/cash balance based on the Statement of Receipts and Expenditures (SRE) by LGU for the fiscal year of 2024 Q1.

 Tourism sites include the Initao-Libertad Protected Landscape and Seascape which locals simply call "lasang" or forest in the local dialect, various beaches dotting its shorelines and recent additions of agritourism sites developed by locals.

 Significant town celebrations include the town fiesta celebrated by Roman Catholics in honor of the Patron Saint Francis Xavier which is held every December 2 and 3 although the celebration stretches for a week.
 Various festivals promoting tourism are also being spearheaded by the LGU and the Provincial Government of Misamis Oriental.